Dwight D. Eisenhower: Political practice

 On December 20, 1944, Eisenhower was appointed to the rank of General of the Army, placing him in the company of George Marshall, Henry "Hap" Arnold, and Douglas MacArthur, the only four men to achieve the rank in World War II.
-Along with Omar Bradley, they were the only five men to achieve the rank since the August 5, 1888 death of Philip Sheridan, and the only five men to hold the rank of five-star general.
+Along with Omar Bradley, they were the only five men to achieve the rank since the August 5, 1888, death of Philip Sheridan, and the only five men to hold the rank of five-star general.
 The rank was created by an Act of Congress on a temporary basis, when Public Law 78-482 was passed on December 14, 1944, as a temporary rank, subject to reversion to permanent rank six months after the end of the war.
-The temporary rank was then declared permanent on March 23, 1946, by Public Law 333 of the 79th Congress, which also awarded full pay and allowances in the grade to those on the retired list.
+The temporary rank was declared permanent on March 23, 1946, by Public Law 333 of the 79th Congress, which also awarded full pay and allowances in the grade to those on the retired list.
 It was created to give the most senior American commanders parity of rank with their British counterparts holding the ranks of field marshal and admiral of the fleet.
-This second General of the Army rank is not the same as the post–Civil War era version because of its purpose and five stars.

-Eisenhower founded People to People International in 1956, based on his belief that citizen interaction would promote cultural interaction and world peace.
+Eisenhower founded People to People International in 1956, believing that citizen interaction would promote cultural interaction and world peace.
 The program includes a student ambassador component, which sends American youth on educational trips to other countries.

-During his second term as president, Eisenhower distinctively preserved his presidential gratitude by awarding individuals a special memento.
-This memento was a series of specially designed U.S. Mint presidential appreciation medals.
-Eisenhower presented the medal as an expression of his appreciation and the medal is a keepsake reminder for the recipient.
+During his second term as president, Eisenhower awarded a series of specially designed US Mint presidential appreciation medals.
+Eisenhower presented the medal to individuals as an expression of his appreciation.
 The development of the appreciation medals was initiated by the White House and executed by the United States Mint, through the Philadelphia Mint.
 The medals were struck from September 1958 through October 1960.
 A total of twenty designs are cataloged with a total mintage of 9,858.
-Each of the designs incorporates the text "with appreciation" or "with personal and official gratitude" accompanied with Eisenhower's initials "D.D.E." or facsimile signature.
-The design also incorporates location, date, and/or significant event.
 Prior to the end of his second term as president, 1,451 medals were turned in to the Bureau of the Mint and destroyed.
 The Eisenhower appreciation medals are part of the Presidential Medal of Appreciation Award Medal Series.